Collyer Bristow LLP - True Picture

 Applications

-Each year the firm receives around 250 applications for its four or five training contracts.
+Each year the firm receives over 300 applications for its four or five training contracts.
 Candidates complete an online form covering “the standard questions about qualifications, strengths and previous work experience,” current trainees told us.
 Applicants are asked to submit a CV and cover letter alongside their application form.
-Advice for the cover letter is “The cover letter should only provide an introduction and be no longer than three to four well-constructed paragraphs.
+Advice for the cover letter is: “The cover letter should only provide an introduction and be no longer than three to four well-constructed paragraphs.
 It sets the scene for the CV and application form.”

 Assessments